Does the law school recommend a specific pre-law curriculum?

 How do I reapply?

 Applicants who decline an offer of admission or were not offered admission may reapply through LSAC.
 Your reapplication should include: submission of a new application, application fee, a valid LSAT and updated Law School Report, personal essay, and recommendations.
-We retain application files for only one year after the year of original application.
 Your retained application and all supporting documents will be included in your new application for admission.
 We suggest that you update your application with a new personal essay, resume, and letter(s) of recommendation.

 As an admitted student, how do I confirm my seat?

 To accept a seat in the upcoming class, an admitted student must send a confirmation form and a $200 seat deposit to Colorado Law by the date specified in the letter notifying the applicant of admission.
 We ask each newly admitted student to respond within approximately two weeks after receipt of the letter (but not earlier than April 1).
 A second seat deposit will be due in mid-summer.
 After matriculation, the second deposit will be credited toward tuition.
 Prior to enrolling, all admitted students who have confirmed their admission must submit one official transcript from each college and postgraduate institution they have attended showing all completed work.
 Transcripts must show that you have received a baccalaureate degree from a properly accredited institution and show any subsequent work.
 If the transcripts fail to show that you have received the required baccalaureate degree by the beginning of Orientation, or you failed your last semester of school, we reserve the right to withdraw our offer of admission.

 When should I take the LSAT?

 We recommend that you take the LSAT by the December prior to the fall term for which you are applying for admission, but we will accept the February test.
-The June test is too late for consideration for fall admission.
 We will review applications that are complete by the deadline before those that are not complete or are waiting for the February test score.

 How long is my LSAT score valid?